jghamburg/pbt-demo/README.md

 The JUnit approach first.

-* present EventWrapperTest and EventWrapper
+* present EventWrapperTest and EventWrapper -> looks fine to me

+Now lets start to look into PBT.

 looks good to me.
 Even the size restriction of the basic json is verified.